 Aggie Days welcomed over 10,000 students on school days and around 35,000 people over the weekend, introducing them to the many sides of agriculture through interactive exhibits and demonstrations.
 For Desjarlais, that made it an ideal setting to spark curiosity and broaden perspectives about what agriculture can look like.

-“We just want to bring people together through sharing knowledge and through educational opportunities,” she said. “[It's about] making youth aware that there are so many different avenues within agriculture and food that they could explore — and how that benefits the greater well-being and health of the overall population.”
+“We want to bring people together through sharing knowledge and through educational opportunities,” said Desjarlais.
+“Just making youth aware that there are so many different avenues within agriculture and food that they could explore — and how that benefits the greater well-being and health of the overall population and industry.”

 By creating space for young people to ask questions, make discoveries and experience agriculture in different ways, Aggie Days continues to connect the next generation with the people, traditions and ideas shaping the future of the industry.